jbock-java/zerobuilder/values.md

 ````

-In order for the `toBuilder = true` option to make sense,
+In order for the `updater = true` option to make sense,
 there has to exist one corresponding _projection_, i.e. a getter or instance field, for each goal parameter.
 This is the case in `Message.java`.